AdamBrodzinski/simple-redux-react/README.md

 ## Configuration

 The most common cases are implied but can be overridden.
-Here is the ***minimal amount of code needed*** to get redux with a router:
+Here's the most common case.
+The Redux dev tools and logger middlware are included by default (more can be added too, see customizing).

 While the above snippet gets a router working and redux up, you'll need at least one reducer to do any real work.